Frequently Asked Compost Questions:

 Why is compost used during agricultural practices?

 Compost helps to amend the soil.
-Compost is a stable substance which improves the quality of the soil without disturbing its chemical, physical and biological structure.
+Compost is a stable substance that improves the quality of the soil without disturbing its chemical, physical and biological structure.
 The most important benefits of using compost during agricultural practices are:

 - To reduce investment cost